-The qualifying examination; demonstrated competency in two of four areas as determined by the studies committee: (1) statistical applications, (2) computer applications, (3) a reading knowledge of an appropriate foreign language, and (4) a reading knowledge of a second appropriate foreign language; at least one but not more than two academic years of graduate study at the University of Vermont.
-Students whose programs are to include physical chemistry should have had, or should take, mathematics through Mathematics 121 or its equivalent.
+Satisfactory completion of the qualifying examination; demonstrated competency in two of four areas as determined by the studies committee (one area must be completed within the first two years; the second by the end of the fourth year): (1) statistical applications, (2) computer applications, (3) a reading knowledge of an appropriate foreign language, and (4) a reading knowledge of a second appropriate foreign language; at least one but not more than four academic years of graduate study at the University of Vermont.
+Students whose programs are to include physical chemistry should have had, or should take, mathematics through Math.
+121 or its equivalent.